-The proportion of children aged 0–14 years who lived in a household in which someone smoked inside the house decreased from 29% in 2004–2005,3 to 13% in 2014–15.2 The substantially higher prevalence of smoking in Australia’s Indigenous population may be attributable to a complex range of interrelated factors.
-Aboriginal and Torres Strait Islander peoples are by far the most socio-economically disadvantaged sub-group in the Australian population,4 which in itself is a predictor of increased smoking behaviour (see Section 1.7).
-Additionally, smoking patterns are also likely to reflect cultural aspects particular to this population, including the traditional customs of sharing and kinship bonding.5-7
+The proportion of children aged 0–14 years who lived in a household in which someone smoked inside the house decreased from 29% in 2004–2005,3 to 13% in 2014–15.4 The substantially higher prevalence of smoking in Australia’s Indigenous population may be attributable to a complex range of interrelated factors.
+Aboriginal and Torres Strait Islander peoples are by far the most socio-economically disadvantaged sub-group in the Australian population,5 which in itself is a predictor of increased smoking behaviour (see Section 1.7).
+Additionally, smoking patterns are also likely to reflect cultural aspects particular to this population, including the traditional customs of sharing and kinship bonding.6-8

 1. Australian Bureau of Statistics.
-2071.0 - census of population and housing: Reflecting Australia - stories from the census, 2016.
+2071.0 - Census of population and housing: Reflecting Australia - stories from the census, 2016.
 2017.
 Available from: http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/by%20Subject/2071.0~2016~Main%20Features~Aboriginal%20and%20Torres%20Strait%20Islander%20Population%20Data%20Summary~10

 2. Australian Bureau of Statistics.
-4715.0 - National Aboriginal and Torres Strait Islander Social Survey, 2014-15.
-2016.
-Available from: http://www.abs.gov.au/ausstats/abs@.nsf/Latestproducts/4715.0Main%20Features152018-19?opendocument&tabname=Summary&prodno=4715.0&issue=2018-19&num=&view= 3.
-Australian Bureau of Statistics.
-4715.0 national Aboriginal and Torres Strait Islander health survey, 2004-05 Canberra: ABS, 2006.
+4715.0 - National Aboriginal and Torres Strait Islander Health Survey, 2018-19.
+ABS, 2019.
+Available from: https://www.abs.gov.au/AUSSTATS/abs@.nsf/Latestproducts/4715.0Main%20Features152018-19?opendocument&tabname=Summary&prodno=4715.0&issue=2018-19&num=&view=

+3. Australian Bureau of Statistics.
+4715.0 National Aboriginal and Torres Strait Islander Health Survey, 2004-05 Canberra: ABS, 2006.
 Available from: http://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/4715.02004-05?OpenDocument.

 5. Australian Bureau of Statistics.
-4704.0 the health and welfare of Australia's Aboriginal and Torres Strait Islander peoples, 2010 Canberra: ABS, 2010.
-Last update: 19 Dec 2012 Available from: http://www.abs.gov.au/ausstats/abs@.nsf/mf/4704.0
+4704.0 The health and welfare of Australia's Aboriginal and Torres Strait Islander peoples, 2010 Canberra: ABS, 2010.
+Last update: 19 Dec 2012; Viewed Available from: http://www.abs.gov.au/ausstats/abs@.nsf/mf/4704.0.